mrodrig/firewalla-apcupsd/README.md

 were specified were for the Back-UPS 1000VA 600W unit that I purchased (Model Number: BX1000M-LM60) for use with my network equipment.

+Essentially the `install.sh` script will copy the `firewalla-apcupsd.sh` script and the `apcupsd.conf` configuration file over to `/home/pi/.firewalla/config/post_main.d` where Firewalla allows custom scripts to be stored so that whenever your Firewalla Gold is restarted or updated your Firewalla Gold will not lose your APC UPS configuration or connection.
+Without this custom script and configuration, your Firewalla Gold effectively uninstalls the `apcupsd` package that's required to integrate with an APC UPS system at every reboot, causing the UPS to simply run until the battery is completely depleted, and therefore decreasing the life of the UPS' battery.

+Currently this project does not support running custom scripts when different power events are reported by the UPS, but I am open to pull requests to add support for that functionality and good documentation around the configuration and usage of the feature.

 ## Contributing

-Since everyone's configuration is different, I'm open to pull requests that improve the script logic and performance, but will likely not merge any PRs which seek to adjust the configuration specified in this project, unless it is in response to an `apcupsd` package update on the Firewalla Gold unit.
+Since everyone's configuration is different, I'm open to pull requests that improve the script logic, performance, and reliability, but will likely not merge any PRs seek to adjust the configuration specified in this project, unless it is in response to an `apcupsd` package update on the Firewalla Gold unit.